-I was a “permanent” employee for 8 years, and I’ve been a consultant now for 7 years.
-I put “permanent” in quotes because jobs that last decades are pretty rare these days.
-I won’t say it’s impossible to take a job somewhere when you’re in your 20s and stay there until retirement, but of the 100 or so IT workers my social networks tell me I know, I’d say only about a half-dozen have stayed in one place for the last 7 years, let alone a full career.
+For what it’s worth, I was a “permanent” employee for 8 years, and I’ve been a consultant now for 7 years.
+“Permanent” gets quotes because jobs that last decades are pretty rare these days.
+It’s not impossible to take a job somewhere when you’re in your 20s and stay there until retirement, but of the 100 or so IT workers my social networks tell me I know, I’d say only about a half-dozen have stayed in one place for the last 7 years, let alone a full career.

 And when there are cutbacks, it’s the consultants (or contractors, whatever you want to call them) who are the first to go.
 I inadvertently started my contracting career working for a large cable company that I may have mentioned before, but it will remain nameless here.
 The company had some severe financial difficulties, and one of the interviewers said that explicitly during the interview.
 But they were hiring and I needed a job, so I signed on with them as a right-to-hire contractor.
 Four months later, the company got a new CEO, and the CEO cut a whole bunch of the contractors, including me.

-It took a few weeks to find another gig, because those cutbacks happened just before Thanksgiving.
-I landed at a contracting company the week after Christmas–a very welcome Christmas gift–and that gig ended up lasting three years.
+I landed at a contracting company and that gig ended up lasting three years.
 It could have lasted even longer, but the company lost the contract I was on, and the company who won the contract wanted me very badly.
 It seemed like the path of least resistance, in some ways, to sign on with the new company.
-I literally turned in my badges at the end of one workday, outprocessed, then inprocessed at the new company the next day, got another set of badges, and went back to my old desk like nothing had happened.
-I had to turn over some proprietary information to my former company, but other than that, I literally didn’t have to clean out my desk or anything.
+I turned in my badges at the end of one workday and outprocessed.
+Then I inprocessed at the new company the next day, got another set of badges, and went back to my old desk like normal.
+I turned over some proprietary information to my former company, but other than that, didn’t have to clean out my desk or anything.
 Most of my colleagues did the same thing, so one day, we just all showed up wearing lanyards with another company’s name on them.
 It was a smooth transition.